graphopedia-xyz/graphopedia/area-chart/index.md

 ---

 represents data as the area between the data curve and the horizontal axis. [^1] Area charts show the change of a single variable.
 The X axis can have a numeric or categorical scale, while the Y axis is usually categorical.
-Functionally, the area chart is the same as a [line chart](/line-chart).

-William Playfair first introduced an area chart in 1786 in his book *The Commercial and Political Atlas*.

 <!--more-->

 Area charts show the change of a single variable.
 Generally, area charts are not used to show a specific value but rather emphasize a trend, a change or the relationship between values.
-For this purposes part of the area of in the chart can be colored or textured for emphasis.[^2]
+For this purpose part of the area of in the chart can be colored or textured for emphasis.[^2]

+Functionally, the area chart is the same as a [line chart](/line-chart).
+The use of area makes the overall shape of the data easier to see than in a line chart unless there are several lines charts that have to be shown in the same coordinates plane.

 Area charts can have three types of curves depending on how the data was aggregated: segmented, stepped, and smoothed.

+William Playfair first introduced an area chart in 1786 in his book *The Commercial and Political Atlas*.

 ## Variations